superchordate/rshiny-template-auth/README.md

 * Add your phone number under "Phone numbers for testing (optional)"
 * Go to https://console.firebase.google.com/ > Build > Authentication > Settings > SMS region policy > Allow United States > Save.

 ## On the Web

 _Disclaimer: I can't make any guarantees that the authorization here is 100% secure.
 We all must be responsible for our own security, so be sure to study up and review this code, or consult an expert, if you decide to use this template in production._

+When you move this to the web, you'll need to replace your dev domain with your prod domain.
+It is **CRITICAL** to remove the dev domain from anywhere you added it.
+Otherwise, someone else could use your public Firebase keys to run Firebase operations from their local development environments.
+They wouldn't be able to do anything you have disallowed in Identity Provider settings, but this would be a major security risk either way.
+If you would like a dev environment, use a different GCP project and keep your Firebase API keys very secret!

+Here are the places where it might need to be replaced.

-When you move this to the web, you'll need to add the domain to https://console.cloud.google.com/customer-identity/providers > Settings > Security > Authorized Domains, and **remove localhost and 127.0.0.1**.
+* https://console.cloud.google.com/customer-identity/providers > Settings > Security > Authorized Domains
+* https://console.cloud.google.com/apis/credentials > OAuth 2.0 Client ID > Authorized JavaScript origins, Authorized redirect URIs.
+* https://console.cloud.google.com/security/recaptcha > Key details > Edit key > Domain list.

+**Or, even better, start a new project and use your public domain instead of your dev domain.** That way you can be sure the project doesn't have the local domain anywhere.

 I'm hoping this will work on just about any platform, since it runs entirely in R on the server and JS on the front-end.
 Both will be available on any platform that can run an R Shiny app.

 On the web, you'll be gathering sensitive data like email and phone numbers for MFA.
 You should have a Privacy Policy and Terms of Service set up.
 You can add this information to your Google Cloud project at https://console.cloud.google.com/auth/branding.

 ## Design Notes